denglerchr/Mosquitto.jl/README.md

 * `get_connect_channel()` or `Mosquitto.connect_channel`
 To awaid blocking when channels are full due to too many messages, they are treated similar as circular buffers, i.e., first item is removed if channel is full and a new item is pushed.

+### Running the loop continuously
+The network loop needs to be called continuously in order to send receive messages.
+The simplest way to do this is to call the loop(client) function sequentially.
+Alternatively, the mosquitto library provides a loop_forever function that is wrapped as well.
+This needs to be executed in a separate Thread, as the function is blocking.
+For an example usage, see [examples/07_loop_forever.jl](examples/07_loop_forever.jl).

 ### Authentication
 You find examples in the example folder for how to use TLS connections and user/password authetication.
 Currently bad credentials do not lead to any error or warning, your messages will just not be sent and you will not receive any messages.